jclegras/jclegras.github.io/content/posts/special-permissions.md

 drwxrwxrwt 2 root root 4096 Feb 26  2020 /var/lib/docker/overlay2/6daa7569532907310395eeba2f7a0e03d220865a94d973e6da91a8020110c6c5/diff/tmp
 [...]
 {{< /highlight >}}

-Selon les [man pages Linux](https://man7.org/linux/man-pages/man1/chmod.1.html#RESTRICTED_DELETION_FLAG_OR_STICKY_BIT), on apprend finalement que le terme *sticky bit* est réservé au bit lorsqu'il est positionné sur un fichier.
+According to the [Linux man pages](https://man7.org/linux/man-pages/man1/chmod.1.html#RESTRICTED_DELETION_FLAG_OR_STICKY_BIT), we learn that the term *sticky bit* is reserved for the bit when it is set on a file.
-Sur les nouveaux systèmes, le sticky bit est ignoré lorsqu'il concerne les fichiers.
+On modern systems, the sticky bit is ignored when it concerns files.
-Lorsque ce bit est posé sur un répertoire, il se nomme *restricted deletion flag*.
-Ce qui est décrit plus haut montre son fonctionnement.
+When this bit is set on a directory, it is called the *restricted deletion flag*.
+The description above shows its functionality.

 ### Kubernetes

-Une feature située au niveau du [PodSecurityContext](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) utilise le setgid pour le partage de (certains types) de volumes entre plusieurs conteneurs : *spec.fsGroup*.
+A feature located at the [PodSecurityContext](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) level uses setgid for sharing (certain types of) volumes between multiple containers: *spec.fsGroup*.

-Voici un YAML d'exemple pour montrer cette feature :
+Here is a sample YAML to demonstrate this feature:

 {{< highlight yaml >}}
 apiVersion: apps/v1